nikitavoloboev/data/docs/programming-languages/elixir/elixir-libraries.md

 - [Paper Trail](https://github.com/izelnakri/paper_trail) - Track and record all the changes in your database with Ecto.
 Revert back to anytime in history.
 - [ExAudit](https://github.com/ZennerIoT/ex_audit) - Ecto auditing library that transparently tracks changes and can revert them.
 - [DataSchema](https://github.com/Adzz/data_schema) - Declarative schemas for data transformations.
+- [Fields](https://github.com/dwyl/fields) - Collection of commonly used fields implemented as custom Ecto types with validation, sanitizing and encryption/hashing.

 ## Test